 The Hebrew Daily reported that these ads state "Applicants must be Muslim, mentally mature, dedicated, able to listen, and utterly committed to completing their mission".

 The ad on the forum, which is accessible only to al Qaeda members, specifies the targets of the terror attacks that applicants will be expected to carry out, including “People who fight Islam and Muslims” and enemy “financial, military and media targets.”
 The ad indicates that the anticipated attacks will be solo operations: “Only one person will be in charge.
 He will gather all of the intelligence, he will prepare the operation — and he will complete the attack.”
-However, it continues, “a military panel” will oversee the bomber’s training and select the target.
+A "military panel” will oversee the bomber’s training and select the target.
 The job description promises only a “very slight chance of being caught.”

 Studying Israel’s experience with suicide bombings, the internationalism of suicide terrorism, high-risk scenarios, methods to confront suicide terror and medical management of suicide terrorism should be incorporated into our educational system in intelligence studies.